 If you want to avoid any issues, you can apply for a Cambodia eVisa in advance.
 Just like the visa-on-arrival, the eVisa is good for a single entry and for a stay of up to 30 days.
 The cost of a Cambodia eVisa is $36 USD.

 Be sure to apply well in advance as the e-visa approval process can take up to 3 business days.
 Don’t forget to print out your eVisa and carry it with you when you arrive at the border.
 Having an eVisa can give you some peace of mind and can save you a bit of time at the border.

 A Word on Visas for Vietnam

-If you happen to be traveling this route the other direction – from Phnom Penh to Ho Chi Minh City – you’ll need to make sure you have arranged your visa in advance.
+If you happen to be traveling this route in the other direction – from Phnom Penh to Ho Chi Minh City – you’ll need to make sure you have arranged your visa in advance.